 Welcome to the Friends of Broadhurst Park Conmunity Group.
 Our aims are to preserve the green open spaces of Broadhurst Fields and protect them from further development.
 We want to encourage people to visit the Park and learn about its biodiversity and history.

-Last year during our Bat Walks we recorded two species of bat and and one species of newt that had not been recorded on the site before.
+During a previous Bat Walk, in August 2022, we recorded two species of bat and and one species of newt that had not been recorded on the site before.
 The common pipistrelle is often found in parks and gardens whereas the Daubenton’s bat focusses on ponds and wetlands.

 Smooth newts (Lissotriton vulgaris) were also seen in the torch light and recorded in the park for the first time.